kaBeech/tensort/README.md

 disagree on an answer, and even then it only has 3 elements to sort.
 Overall, the Robustsort we're building that uses Magicsort will still have an average of O(n log n) time efficiency.

+### Magic Robustsort SubAlgorithm alterations

+We will also make a few adjustments to our SubAlgorithms for Magic Robustsort.

+First, we will make our Rotationsort ambidextrous.
+This means that after each forward comparison (with a chance to rotate the smaller element to the front of the list), we will make a backward comparison (with a chance to rotate the larger element to the back of the list).

+Second, we will replace Bubblesort with a Reverse Ambidextrous Rotationsort.
+Instead of starting at the beginning of a list and working forward, a Reverse Rotationsort starts at the end and works back.

 ### A note on Robustsort and Bogosort